andisantos/domino/docs/source/apidocs/slice.rst

 .. code-block:: python

         from domino import DominoSlicer
-        dp = ...  # load a dataset with columns "emb", "target" and "pred_probs" into a Meerkat DataPanel
+        dp = ...  # load a dataset with columns "emb", "target" and "pred_probs" into a Meerkat DataFrame

         # split dataset
         valid_dp = dp[dp["split"] == "valid"]